psfoley/openfl/docs/install.certificates.rst

 .. code-block:: console

-  $ fx certificate setup-ca
+  $ fx workspace certify

-3. Run the aggregator cert command, replacing AGGREGATOR.FULLY.QUALIFIED.DOMAIN.NAME with the actual `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ for the aggregator machine.
+3. Run the aggregator certify command, replacing AGGREGATOR.FULLY.QUALIFIED.DOMAIN.NAME with the actual `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ for the aggregator machine.
 You may optionally include the IP address for the aggregator, replacing [IP_ADDRESS].
+If you do not specify the IP address for the aggregator, then the current machine will be assumed to be the aggregator.

 .. code-block:: console

-  $ fx certificate create-agg --fqdn AGGREGATOR.FULLY.QUALIFIED.DOMAIN.NAME
+  $ fx aggregator certify --fqdn AGGREGATOR.FULLY.QUALIFIED.DOMAIN.NAME

 .. note::
    You can discover the FQDN with the Linux command: